NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami Stats and Trends

-- Thus far this season Miami has two wins against the spread.
+- So far this year Miami has two wins against the spread.

-- This season, the Hurricanes have one ATS win in two games as an underdog of 3.5 points or more.
+- The Hurricanes have covered the spread once this season when underdogs by 3.5 points or more (in two chances).

-- Miami's games this season have gone over the total in two out of six opportunities (33.3%).

-- Miami is 2-3 against the spread and 2-3 overall in games when it scores more than 14.3 points.
+- In games that Miami churns out over 294.7 yards, the team is 2-3 against the spread and 2-3 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.